Host Agency Not Paying Commissions? Here's What to Do.

 The best way to check out the group's conversations is to search for the host agency or franchise in the search field on the left hand side of the screen.
 This way you can see what people have already said about that particular host agency, then post any new questions you may have to add to the conversation!

-Luckily, there are organizations such as PATH (Professional Association of Travel Hosts) and ASTA affiliate, NACTA (National Association of Career Travel Agents), that do have barriers to entry—rigorous ones.
+Luckily, there are organizations such as PATH (Professional Association of Travel Hosts) that do have barriers to entry—rigorous ones.
 They don't just accept host agencies willy nilly.
 Organizations like these offer a level of accountability to travel agents.
-To join these organizations, as well as maintain membership, hosts need to be in good standing with with their agents.
+To join these organizations, as well as maintain membership, hosts need to be in good standing with their agents.

-These agencies create barriers to entry for the host industry.
+These organizations create barriers to entry for the host industry.
 With PATH, for example, if a host isn't in good standing with their agents, they risk losing their affiliation.

 The good news is that this is a rare occasion for PATH hosts due to their rigorous membership standards . . . all the more reason to look for a host agency that's affiliated with them.